Perly Consulting │ Beck Eco

 CURRENT LANDSCAPE

-The vendor ecosystem is broad and scaling.
-Perplexity has reached 50 million monthly active users and ships production APIs (Agent API, Embeddings API) to general availability; You.com processes over one billion API queries per month for enterprise customers including Alibaba and DuckDuckGo; Databricks has launched Instructed Retrieval, a hybrid deterministic-probabilistic search yielding 35-50% recall gains; and Google Cloud now offers a production RAG platform on Vertex AI with hybrid search and re-rankers.
-Perplexity's acquisition of Carbon signals a push into enterprise grounding across internal data sources, complemented by a 200-seat law enforcement deployment that extends adoption into the public sector.
+The vendor ecosystem is broad and hardening toward enterprise infrastructure.
+Perplexity has reached 45-50 million monthly active users with $454M ARR (50% monthly growth) and secures $750M 3-year Microsoft Azure partnership for production-scale deployment; You.com processes over one billion API queries per month for enterprise customers including Alibaba and DuckDuckGo; Databricks has launched Instructed Retrieval, a hybrid deterministic-probabilistic search yielding 35-50% recall gains; and Google Cloud now offers a production RAG platform on Vertex AI with hybrid search and re-rankers.

-Enterprise deployments confirm productivity value.
-The Cleveland Cavaliers use Perplexity across 15+ teams, reporting 10+ hours saved per employee per week.
-Databricks documents 5,000 working hours of monthly savings.
-B2B buyer research finds AI search shortens research cycles by 34%.
+Enterprise deployments confirm measurable productivity value with named evidence.
+Ontop (global payroll company) deployed enterprise AI search reducing response time from 20 minutes to 20 seconds for legal compliance questions, saving legal team 130 hours monthly with 60% query acceptance rate.
+A 300-person manufacturing firm switched from Google to Perplexity Enterprise and reduced competitive-analysis research cycles from 7 days to 2 days using enterprise index integration.
+The Cleveland Cavaliers use Perplexity across 15+ teams reporting 10+ hours saved per employee per week; Databricks documents 5,000 working hours monthly savings.
 Yet a wide gap separates usage from bottom-line impact: 71% of organisations use generative AI regularly, but only 17% attribute more than 5% of earnings to it.
+Conversion analysis shows AI-cited traffic converts 14.2% versus 2.8% organic baseline—high intent but constrained by reliability.

 TIER HISTORY